saprus/mmorpg-game/README.md

-# 🧙‍♂️ MMORPG API Catalog
+# 🧙‍♂️ MMORPG Catalog - Character Profile System

 This is a Spring Boot REST API for managing players, characters, and inventory items in a fictional MMORPG-style game.